pblack/docs/content/doc/setting-up-a-host.md

 For more information on each of the hosting options please visit:

-- list of links to respsecitve hosting pages
+- list of links to respective hosting pages